 How much does it cost?

 This is by far my most frequently asked commissioning question.
 An organization called Meet the Composer has a useful PDF describing the industry standards for commissioning new work.
-I care a lot about maintaining flexibility based on the commissioning group's or individual's resources (also known as a sliding scale).
-I can also share specific numbers from past commissions, in cases where I have the commissioner's permission (or where the amount was publically announced).
+I work within those ranges, but I do care about maintaining flexibility based on the group's or individual's resources (also known as a sliding scale).
+I can share specific numbers from past commissions, in cases where I have the commissioner's permission (or where the amount was publically announced).

 One great possibility is a consortium commission.
 In this case, everybody wins: several ensembles (or individual performers) in different regions or countries come together to split the cost of a commission, and each then gets to do a regional premiere of the piece.
 Please let me know if you'd like no-obligation assistance with the process of talking to similar ensembles in other regions who've expressed interest but are lacking the funds to fully support a commission.